Arabic and Persian Language Institute

 Advanced Arabic with a Focus on Grammar: Our advanced Arabic courses for Arabic and Islamic Studies graduate students have a distinct focus on the grammar and writing skills of the language for academic and research reading and writing.
 An additional fifty-minute period of conversation occurs outside of the class meeting time and is required of all students.

-- Georgetown students are not required to apply; however, they must complete the pre-registration process.
+- Georgetown students are not required to apply.

-- Georgetown students who had a break in their study of Arabic, Persian or Turkish are required to take an online/on-site placement test prior to the start of classes.
+- Georgetown students who had a break in their study of Arabic or Persian are required to take an online/on-site placement test prior to the start of classes.
 Students registering for beginning level Arabic or Persian are not required to take the placement test.

 - All visiting students must complete the general admissions requirements.